NouvetaLimited/TicketSoko-Chatbot/README.md

 * view all events in ticket soko
 * View prices and types of tickets available
-* Buy the tickets with and Lipa Na M-Pesa
+* Buy the tickets with Lipa Na M-Pesa